shimoura/human-multi-area-model/README.md

 | [./src/helpers](./src/helpers/) | contains auxiliary helper scripts |
 | [./src/theory/](./src/theory/) | contains the scripts used for the mean-field analysis |

 ## How to run

+The example below shows how to prepare the configuration files and how to run the code.
+All the workflow is managed using the [Snakemake](https://snakemake.readthedocs.io/en/stable/#) tool.
+To run different network setups or experiments, the user has only to set the parameters in a Python script (two examples are shown in [./experiments/](./experiments/)) and simulate following the instructions below.

 ### Configuration

 Create a `config.yaml` file inside the repository's main directory.
-A minimal example is `config_pc.yaml`, a more involved on `config_blaustein.yaml`.
+An example is shown in `config_blaustein.yaml`.
 If running in a cluster, you also have to define the cluster configurations on `cluster.json` file.

+**NOTE**: the current version of the code has no downscaling factor to run a smaller version of the network, which limits its usage on a local computer.
+This will be implemented in a future version.

 ### Run on a cluster

-To run the model on a cluster, make sure you have a working `conda` and `snakemake` installation.
+To run the model on a cluster, ensure you have a working `conda` and `snakemake` installation.

 Start with
 ```